 - Yield to all oncoming traffic whenever you’re attempting a left turn.

-- Don’t tailgate vehicle in front of you.
+- Don’t tailgate vehicles in front of you.

 Contact Graham Scofield Injury Lawyers Today

 If you were injured in a car accident that wasn’t your fault, you should immediately contact an Atlanta car accident lawyer.
 The lawyers at Allen & Scofield Injury Lawyers, LLC have helped their clients recover millions of dollars in car and truck accident cases.
 We’re glad to help you, as well.